philmcminn/new-paper/README.md

 Each section provides advice as to how to go about writing it.
 This advice can be deleted or commented out to make way for your own content.

-## Create a Repository for Your Own Paper by Forking This One
+## Create a Repository for Your Own Paper by Copying the Contents of This One

+At the time of writing, GitHub does not allow you to fork a publicly-available repository like this one and then make it private.
+So assuming you want your new paper to be a private repository, simply create a new repository of your own, and having already cloned this one, copy the contents across (ensuring you copy all of the files, including the `.gitignore` file, which may be hidden by GUI-based directory browsing programs like Finder or Explorer).

-In the top-right hand corner of the GitHub page for the repository, there should be a button named "Fork".
+If you _do_ want to fork the repository, then in the top-right hand corner of the main page for the repository, there should be a button named "Fork".
 Click this to fork the repository into your own space.

 The new repository will still be called "new-paper", which you will want to change.
 To do this, go the "Settings" tab and rename it.
 Choose a name that is